Tieghan Gerard

 Tieghan Elizabeth Gerard (born September 15, 1993) is an American food blogger and social media influencer.
 She created Half Baked Harvest in 2012, a food blog that she has since expanded into several popular social media accounts, a daily newsletter, and four cookbooks.

 Early and personal life

 Tieghan Elizabeth Gerard was born on September 15, 1993.
-Gerard grew up in Cleveland, Ohio before moving to Silverthorne, Colorado when she was a teenager.
+Gerard grew up in Cleveland, Ohio, before moving to Silverthorne, Colorado, when she was a teenager.
 Gerard stated in an interview on the podcast Radio Cherry Bombe that she graduated from high school early with an associate degree by taking additional classes at a local Colorado community college.
-She then briefly attended fashion school in Los Angeles for approximately three months before returning to Silverthorne due to homesickness.
+She then moved to Los Angeles for approximately three months with the intention of attending fashion school but returned to Silverthorne due to homesickness.

 Gerard lives near her family and has seven siblings with an age range of 35 years.
 One of her brothers is Olympic snowboarder Red Gerard.